GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/embedding/modules.rst

 Builtin modules
 ---------------

-Builtin modules are the way to expose C++ functionality to daScript.
+Builtin modules are the way to expose C++ functionality to Daslang.

 Let's look at the ``FIO`` module as an example.
 To create a builtin module, an application needs to do the following: